c5ke/c5ke_sidequest_W5/README.md

 ## Description

-Sidequest 5 for gbda 302
+Sidequest 5 for gbda 302.
+Find desserts around the map and a chocolate river to interact with.

 ---

 ## Interaction Instructions

-Move around using WASD or arrows and explore the map
+Move around using WASD or arrows and explore the map.

 ---